davetbass/mdwebsite/index.md

 Misson Statement:

-To defend and protect these enegetic clever and misunderstood animals
+To defend and protect these enegetic, clever, and misunderstood animals